Sayanjitdas/django4-blogapp/README.md

     `poetry add <package name>`
 ***don't directly use pip cause we are using poetry as environment management tool***
 ***environment should be active***

+- on git commit pre-commit will run automatically, pre-commit may have failed checks and it will fix it but you have to git add and commit again just use the similar commit message.